UnicoLab/MLPotion/docs/index.md

 - Do not like modularity
 - Do not like reusability
-- Are to lazy to contribute something that you can't already find here
+- Are too lazy to contribute something that you can't already find here

 ## Getting Started 🚀